 Create a custom memorial folder for your own loved one.
 It’s doesn’t matter how long ago they passed.

 It may have words of comfort (meaningful scripture, prayer, quotes), it may be decorated with timeless photos of the honoree (youth, husband and wife, family), and it may also incorporate stock photography that represents the loved one’s hobbies, interests, passions, beliefs.

 Other examples where stock photography might be useful: seal from branch of service for U.S. veterans, logo of favorite sports team, school, charity, or maybe a stock photo of a favorite place they loved to visit.
-For all the details please visit our Memorial Folder Challenge page.
 Good luck!

 Yesterday we had the honor of donating Officer Turnipseed, who just joined the Fort Oglethorpe Police Department, his personal body armor.
 These brave men and women do so much to take care of our community so we wanted to give back and help take care of them.
 Again, thank you Officer Turnipseed and thank you Fort Oglethorpe Police Department for allowing us the opportunity.